 Corruption in African countries is hindering economic, political and social development.
 It is a major barrier to economic growth, good governance and basic freedoms, such as freedom of speech and the right of citizens to hold governments to account.

 To address this gap, this report assesses the state of implementation of the AUCPCC in 10 countries: Côte d’Ivoire, the Democratic Republic of Congo, Ethiopia, Ghana, Morocco, Mozambique, Nigeria, Rwanda, South Africa and Tunisia.
-It is primarily aimed at supporting policy-makers and civil society members from the 10 countries to identify key challenges that need to be addressed to improve both the legal framework and enforcement in four key areas of the convention: money laundering (Article 6), illicit enrichment (Article 8), political party funding (Article 10), and civil society and media (Article 12).
-The report focuses on these four areas because they are crucial to developing strong anti-corruption frameworks and preventing the loss of vast sums to corruption.
+It focuses on four key areas of the convention: money laundering, illicit enrichment, political party funding and civil society and media.
+These areas are crucial to developing strong anti-corruption frameworks and preventing the loss of vast sums to corruption.